Carlos Rodríguez (infielder)

-Carlos Rodríguez Márquez (born November 1, 1967) is a Mexican former shortstop in Major League Baseball.
+Carlos Rodríguez Márquez (born November 1, 1967) is a Mexican former shortstop and second baseman in Major League Baseball.
 He played for the New York Yankees in 1991 and for the Boston Red Sox in 1994 and 1995.

 Rodríguez had a career batting average of .278, and a career fielding percentage of .971.

 He is the son of Mexican Baseball Hall of Famer Leo Rodríguez.

 Carlos currently coaches his sons' travel baseball team called Midwest prospects.

 Rodriguez now owns "The Strike Zone"; an indoor batting facility in central Ohio.